The Boy on the Corner

-"Yeah, looks like I've already packed," Hermione nodded, and couldn't help but smile at the goofy grin that was plastered on James's face.
+"Yeah, looks like I've already packed," Hermione nodded, and couldn't help but smile at the crooked grin that was plastered on James's face.
 "What is it?"

 "Well, I was hoping—if you're done with your packing, of course—if you'd like to, ah…"

 "Help you pack?"
-Hermione finished his sentence, and rolled her eyes when James nodded eagerly, hope lighting his eyes.
+Hermione finished his sentence, and rolled her eyes when James nodded sheepishly, hope lighting his eyes.